Shin Splints (Medial Tibial Stress Syndrome)

 Treatment for Shin Splints

-There are many options available for treating shin splints.
+There are many options available for shin splints treatment.
 They range from nonsurgical options, like rest and custom orthotics, to more thorough treatment options.
+Depending on your diagnosis, your Resurgens physician will recommend the best shin splints treatment options for your unique situation.

-Before trying other therapy, dedicate time to resting.
+Before trying other therapy, it is best to stop exercising and dedicate time to resting.
 Switch from intensive workouts to low-impact cardio such as stationary bikes or swimming.
-Resting your shins and remembering to use cold packs can help alleviate your symptoms.
+Resting your shins and remembering to use ice packs can help alleviate your symptoms.

 To combat pain swelling, your doctor may recommend you wear a compression boot as well as take nonsteroidal anti-inflammatory medicines.
-They may also recommend changing your shoes or wearing orthotics to help with the pain.
-Flexibility exercises can help your shins feel better.
+They may also recommend changing your shoes or wearing orthotics to increase arch support and help with the pain.
+Flexibility exercises can help your shins feel better and prevent shin splints in the future.

-Following a doctor's guidance, you should be able to resume your normal range of motion once you have recovered.
+Following a doctor's guidance, you may gradually increase your level of activity and resume your normal range of motion once you have recovered.
 If you are still unable to recover from your injuries, there are surgical options to help stabilize your leg.
-A Resurgens physician will never recommend surgery unless all other options have been exhausted.
+Generally, a Resurgens physician will never recommend surgery unless all other options have been exhausted.